-However, a key enabler of sustainable smart cities is that that all participants in the complex ecosystem share information and combine it with contextual data that is analyzed in real time.
+However, a key enabler of sustainable smart cities is that all participants in the complex ecosystem share information and combine it with contextual data that is analyzed in real-time.
 This is how informed decisions are made in real-time.

 floating village of houses, solving the city’s overcrowding problem with a sustainable, energy-efficient alternative.
-Power is generated within communities, and homes receive water straight from the river and filter it within their own tanks.
-None of this is possible without shared data.
+Power is generated within communities, and homes receive water straight from the river and filter it within their tanks.

 Embedded with sensors that provide real-time information to both the riders and administrators, data is shared to monitor and manage air quality and traffic congestion.

 So, how do we keep data private from the masses while sharing it among stakeholders?

 Can smart cities be secured and trusted?

-All ecosystem partners - governments, enterprises, software providers, device manufactures, energy providers and the network service providers - must do their part and integrate solutions that abide by four core security objectives:
+All ecosystem partners - governments, enterprises, software providers, device manufacturers, energy providers, and network service providers - must do their part and integrate solutions that abide by four core security objectives: